Fannon/u-he-preset-randomizer/README.md

 * `--synth`: Choose the u-he synth.
 Not all synths have been tested, but the randomizer tries to be generic.
 The name must match the folder name convention of u-he.
 E.g. `Diva`, `Hive`, `ZebraHZ`.
 * `--amount`: How many presets to generate.
 Positive integer number.
+* `--randomness`: Amount of randomness (in percentage) to apply, when randomizing existing presets or resulting merged presets.
+Value needs to be between 0 and 100.
 * `--preset`: If given, an existing preset will be used as a based and randomized by `--randomness` ratio.
   * Use "?" to choose random preset
-* `--randomness`: Amount of randomness (in percentage) to apply, when randomizing existing presets or resulting merged presets.
-Value needs to be between 0 and 100.
+  * Use `?search string?` to choose a random preset containing "search string" in its path and file name.
 * `--merge`: Can be provided multiple times, for each preset that should be part of the merging.
 Ratio between merged presets is random and NOT driven by the `--randomness` parameter.
+  * Use `?` to choose random preset
-  * Use "?" to choose random preset
+  * Use `?search string?` to choose a random preset containing "search string" in its path and file name.
-  * Use "*?*" to select all presets (careful!
+  * Use `*` to select all presets (careful!
 Better first reduce via `--pattern`.)
+  * Use `*search string*` to select all presets containing "search string" in its path and file name.
 * `--pattern`: Define a [glob pattern](https://code.visualstudio.com/docs/editor/glob-patterns), which presets should be loaded.
   * By default, it's `**/*` which will load all presets from all sub-folders.
   * To select a subfolder, use e.g. `My Folder/**/*`